BHComics/bhcomics.github.io/index.md

 ---

 ## ArXiv
-ArXiv is an online repository where make our peer-reviewed work public.
+ArXiv is an online repository where we make our peer-reviewed work public.
 Here you find the very technical publications in the field.
 Do you want to check out what we are working on at the moment?

 - [Rodrigo Panosso Macedo publications](https://arxiv.org/search/?searchtype=author&query=Macedo%2C+R+P){:target="_blank" rel="noopener noreferrer"}
 - [Jose Maria Ezquiagas publications](https://arxiv.org/search/?searchtype=author&query=Ezquiaga%2C+J+M){:target="_blank" rel="noopener noreferrer"}

-Of course, these papers are super dense, but [astrobites](https://astrobites.org){:target="_blank" rel="noopener noreferrer"} tries to digest them for undergraduate students in the physical sciences.
+Of course, these papers are super dense, but [astrobites](https://astrobites.org){:target="_blank" rel="noopener noreferrer"} tries to digest some of them for undergraduate students in the physical sciences.
 For instance, one work from José is discussed [here](https://astrobites.org/2023/04/11/gravitational-waves-a-la-general-relativity-or-scrambled/){:target="_blank" rel="noopener noreferrer"}.

 📬 Contact us: [blackholecomicproject@gmail.com](mailto:blackholecomicproject@gmail.com)